-I printed out the outline on A4 size self-adhesive paper, joined the sheets together, and then I needed my daughter to help me to cut out the actual stencil.
+I printed out the outline on A4 size self-adhesive paper, joined the sheets together, and then I asked my daughter to help me to cut out the actual stencil.

 That was probably the most time consuming part of the job.
 We managed to cut the shapes and stick to the ply within two days.
 The next step was to source the brown metallic spray which I found in the local The Range store.
 They have a rack of a nice selection of car sprays so the choice is almost unlimited.
 I picked a neutral metallic brown – Hycote Ford Roman Bronze Metallic.